Short Story Prize

 How does it feel to be shortlisted for this prize?

 Fantastic.
 Completely unexpected.
 I know how arbitrary contests can be, but it is still such an honour to be on this shortlist.

 Eliza Robertson is in the running for the CBC Short Story Prize.

 The winner will be announced on March 26.
-The Grand Prize is $6,000 from the Canada Council for the Arts, a two-week writing residency at The Banff Centre, and publication in Air Canada’s enRoute magazine.
+The Grand Prize is $6,000 from the Canada Council for the Arts, a writing residency at The Banff Centre, and publication in Air Canada’s enRoute magazine.